 For a free initial assessment with our skilled and dedicated attorneys, call our workers comp attorneys.
+We can explain your workers’ compensation rights and benefits in Tampa.
 We serve injured workers in the Tampa Bay area and statewide.
 We also have an office in Atlanta, Georgia.

 You can’t sue your employer for a workplace accident, even if your injury was caused by unsafe working conditions or the carelessness of a co-worker.
 On the other hand, your employer must provide benefits even if the accident was your fault or a freak mishap.
 This is the trade-off of workers’ comp.

 You must report a work injury to your employer as soon as possible to establish that your injury is work-related.
 You are entitled to seek medical treatment at your employer’s expense.
 Your employer pays for all ongoing medical care deemed reasonable and necessary, including surgery, rehab, medications and medical equipment.
 Again, we suggest you see a doctor right away — you could be hurt worse than you thought and it helps your case to seek treatment early.

 Learn more about what injuries are compensable under Florida workers compensation law.